okx/proof-of-reserves-v2/README.md

 - verify both the global proof and a user proof

 Note:
 1. The cmd will NOT rebuild the circuit.
 Instead, it directly uses and trusts the circuit in the proof file.
-So the verification is fast, but not as secure as above.
+So the verification is fast, but a user needs to incur a weaker trust assumption.
 2. The cmd will auto-detect sum_proof_data.json and *_inclusion_proof.json in the same directory of the binary for the verification.

 ```